mateolafalce/Decentralized_stock_exchange/README.md

-# 🍀⛓️SOLotery⛓️🍀
+# Decentralized Stock Exchange
-The SOLotery program running in Solana
+A decentralized stock exchange in the Solana Blockchain